 A configuration is a set of all the states of all the parties and the set of currently undelivered messages.

-Minor note: we assume $val(C)$ is well-defined because the execution reaches a decision - if it does not terminate then we have found a non-terminating execution.
+Note that $val(C)$ is well-defined if $E(C)$ reaches a decision - if it does not terminate then we have found a non-terminating execution.

 Definition of a $p$-pivot configuration: For a party $p$ we say that a configuration $C$ is a $p$-pivot if $val(C) \neq val (C-p)$.